Home Insights Brand Strategy

 In a landscape of constant disruption, the organisations that win over time are not those with the boldest campaigns — they are those with the most consistent presence.
 Brand consistency is not a creative constraint.
 It is a strategic asset with measurable financial return.

-The Case for Consistency
+The Case for Brand Consistency

 Research consistently shows that consistent brand presentation increases revenue by up to 33%.
-Yet most organisations treat consistency as an aspiration rather than a discipline — something they intend to pursue when time, budget, and internal alignment permit.
+Yet most organisations treat brand consistency as an aspiration rather than a discipline something they intend to pursue when time, budget, and internal alignment permit.

 The cost of this gap is rarely visible on any single spreadsheet.
-It accumulates slowly — in the erosion of brand recognition, the dilution of trust, and the compounding inefficiency of marketing efforts that fail to build on each other.
+It accumulates slowly in the erosion of brand recognition, the dilution of trust, and the compounding inefficiency of marketing efforts that fail to build on each other.

 Consider what happens when two organisations with identical marketing budgets diverge on consistency.
 One invests every dollar reinforcing the same identity, the same positioning, the same promise.
 The other spreads its investment across campaigns that each start from scratch.
 After five years, the gap between them is not linear.
-It is exponential — and it is almost impossible to close quickly.
+It is exponential and it is almost impossible to close quickly.

 The organisations that understand this do not treat brand consistency as a creative preference.
-They treat it as a strategic asset — one that appreciates with time and erodes with neglect.
+They treat it as a strategic asset one that appreciates with time and erodes with neglect.
+Consistency is not about being boring.
+It is about being recognisable and recognisability is one of the most valuable things a brand can earn.

 What Consistency Actually Means